David-Manniche/TheMarket/readme.txt

-    => 043593 - When we add amount in wallet then some changes needs to be done on "thank you" screen => 043523 - buyer> orders> cancellation requests> filters> dates> date is not visible on 1366x768 resolution => 043600 - Admin >> add brand >> when we add brand then admin is unable to access "language data " and " media " tabs
+    => 043593 - When we add amount in wallet then some changes needs to be done on "thank you" screen => 043523 - buyer> orders> cancellation requests> filters> dates> date is not visible on 1366x768 resolution => 043600 - Admin >> add brand >> when we add brand then admin is unable to access "language data " and " media " tabs => 043606 - While checkout if we select "pay on pickup then status should be "pay on pickup " instead of " cash on delivery .

 Enhancements:
     => Tax module upgrade